Darebin Creek Trail: Route

 The pedestrian and cycling bridge spanning the Yarra River, connecting the Darebin Creek Trail to the Main Yarra Trail, was opened on 25 March 2018.
 Community advocacy groups worked over a twenty-year period to achieve this impressive outcome.

 Epping to South Morang rail extension

-The extension of the rail line from Epping to South Morang intersects the Darebin Creek Trail in the vicinity of Sunrise Crt and Maywood Drv, the Hendersons Road Drain Trail near Maywood Drv and the route to the City of Whittlesea's Mill Park Leisure Centre in Morang Drv.
+The extension of the rail line from Epping to South Morang intersects the Darebin Creek Trail in the vicinity of Sunrise Court and Maywood Drive, the Hendersons Road Drain Trail near Maywood Drive and the route to the City of Whittlesea's Mill Park Leisure Centre in Morang Drive.

 Connections

 Dead end in the north at Porsche Crt.
 Intersects the Hendersons Road Drain Trail in Mill Park at Childs Rd and the Western Ring Road Trail in Bundoora.